tonyscottpage/site/_posts/2014-08-22-torvalds-tit-for-tat.markdown

 <em>"Trust" is not about some kind of absolute neutrality, or anything like that, but it's about a certain level of predictability and about knowing that you won't be shafted.</em>

-How could your organisdation gain from adopting an Open Source Way?
+How could your organisation gain from adopting an Open Source Way?
 How could you use the principles shared here to unlock energy in your workplace?

 __________________
 <b>Notes</b>